-My work at the IAB Mobile Symposium in New York
+Infographic for the IAB Mobile Symposium New York

 The “Always On – A Global Perspective of Consumer Mobile Experience” study was released at the 2017 IAB Mobile Symposium in New York, where I designed the 20-part infographic which was displayed to participants.